 Academic Program Plan Examples:

-At least 95% of graduates from the TTUHSC MOT program will pass (score of 450 or higher) the NBCOT[®] certification exam on the first attempt.
+- Needs Improvement: Graduates from the TTUHSC MOT program will pass the certification exam. - Better: At least 95% of graduates from the TTUHSC MOT program will pass (score of 450 or higher) the NBCOT[®] certification exam on the first attempt.